-The 16 mile, long half-marathon, is primarily beautiful Woodland trails with the tranquility of the estuary in close proximity, for the first 6.4 miles and then the cross the estuary.
-It may only be 6.4 miles until the crossing but there is still a tide to race because the start time is 1:24pm too give you exactly 96 minutes to reach the Crossing area, and an aid station.
+The 16 mile, long half-marathon, is primarily beautiful Woodland trails with the tranquility of the estuary in close proximity, for the first 8 miles and then across the estuary.
+It may only be 8 miles until the crossing but there is still a tide to race because the start time of 10:45am gives you exactly 2 hours to reach the Crossing area, and an aid station.
 This is based on running at 4mph and there are only a few hills prior to this and once over the estuary you join the South West Coast Path that involve some typical coastal path ascents.
 Then you continue inland to bridlepaths and footpaths and back into the Woodland on the Flete Estate.
 The total ascent is approximately 520 metres.
 It is not an elitist race and we hope to cater for all speeds of runner.

 All races start and finish at Holbeton Village Hall (PL81LW)